Skip to main content

 How long will a Tesla last?

-A driver in Germany has completed over a million kilometres (621,000 miles) in a Tesla Model S, showing the incredible longevity these vehicles have.
-The car only required two battery packs and three drive unit replacements to reach the milestone.
+In 2019, driver in Germany completed over a million kilometres (621,000 miles) in a Tesla Model S, requiring only two battery packs and three drive unit replacements along the way.

 Do you pay road tax on a Tesla?